 4. Impossible to find specialized items

 When I was in St. Petersburg last year, I decided to purchase one of those digital travel scales in order to weigh my luggage.
-It’s a useful device because by weighting your luggage before checking it in at the airport, you can save money in overweight fees.
+It’s a useful device because by weighing your luggage before checking it in at the airport, you can save money in overweight fees.

-I think I spent around around four or five hours scouring every travel store in the city only to come back empty handed.
+I think I spent around four or five hours scouring every travel store in the city only to come back empty-handed.
 The stores I visited sold all kinds of luggage, but not a digital scale.
 And this is St. Petersburg I’m talking about—a city of over 5 million people—not some little village in the middle of nowhere.
 I can’t imagine having better luck in the smaller cities in countries such as Ukraine, Romania or Bulgaria.

 Perhaps it’s a luxurious item that Eastern Europeans simply do not need.
 Perhaps such items exist in Eastern Europe, but I didn’t go to the right stores.
 Both of these are plausible possibilities.
 The bottom line is that I couldn’t find something in a large Eastern European city that’s readily available in most mid-size department stores all over New York.